OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

  - Include `/api/users/authenticatedToken/AzureAD` at the end of your Octopus URL

  :::hint
  Please take care when adding this URL!
 They are **case-sensitive** and can be sensitive to trailing **slash** characters.
-The specification highly recommends using SSL to ensure the security and integrity of your tokens.
-You can use `http` here if you do not have SSL enabled on the public interface of your Octopus Server.
-Please beware of the security implications in accepting a security token over an insecure channel.
+You cannot use `http` here so you will need to use `https` with a SSL certificate from a Certificate Authority, or from [LetsEncrypt](https://letsencrypt.org/) using Octopus Deploy [Let's Encrypt Integration](/docs/security/exposing-octopus/lets-encrypt-integration) or one from Active Directory Certificate Services.
  :::

    ![Filling the App registration form](images/aad-new-app-registration-form.png "width=500")